 Avoid all foods containing saturated fat and trans-fatty acids.

 Drinking alcohol during an acute episode of pancreatitis can aggravate the condition.
-Excessive alcohol intake can lead to high triglycerides levels, which is a major risk factor for pancreatitis.
+Excessive alcohol intake can lead to high triglyceride levels, which is a major risk factor for pancreatitis.
 Moreover, in people with chronic pancreatitis drinking alcohol may lead to serious health problems and can even be fatal.

 Pancreatitis Recovery Diet

 Patients recovering from acute or chronic pancreatitis should refrain from drinking alcohol.
 Quit smoking, if they smoke.
 Also, focus on eating a low-fat diet that mitigates pancreatic inflammation.
 Furthermore, it is also important to stay well hydrated and maintain fluid and electrolyte balance.
-Complementing the diet with foods rich in vitamins A, D, E and K can be beneficial to correct nutritional deficiency and malnutrition.
+Complementing the diet with foods rich in vitamins A, D, and K can be beneficial to correct nutritional deficiency and malnutrition.

 Dietary Tips

 Choose MCTs as the main source of fat, since this type of fat does not need pancreatic enzymes to be digested.
-Some of the good sources of MCT oils include coconut, olive, gingely and mustard oil.
+Some of the good sources of MCT oils include coconut, olive, ginger, and mustard oil.

-Limit the intake of high fibre foods at once, as this may slow the digestion process and limit the absorption of vital nutrients from the food.
+Limit the intake of high-fibre foods at once, as this may slow the digestion process and limit the absorption of vital nutrients from the food.

 Stay well hydrated.